 One of the best treks in India Kedarkantha is a fun winter trek that takes the seriousness out of trekking.
-It is almost like going on a 4-day active vacation.
-It is recommended for all adventure souls who like snow and high mountains, irrespective of your experience.
+It is almost like going on a 5-day active vacation.
+The trek is recommended for all adventure souls who like snow and high mountains, irrespective of the prior experience.
 Beginners are more than welcome.
 Kedarkantha Trek starts from Sankri in Uttarakhand which is one of the best trekking places in India.
-The highlights of the treks are the beautiful campsites, snow-covered pine forests, 360 degree view of the mountains and the chance to stand on top of one of the easiest trekkable peaks in the Himalayas.
+The highlights of Kedarkantha trek are the beautiful campsites, snow-covered pine forests, 360-degree view of the mountains and the chance to stand on top of one of the easiest trekkable peaks in the Himalayas.
 The total trek distance is 23 Kms.
 The height of the Kedarkantha peak is 12,500 ft.
-You will get to see Godly peaks like Swargarohini, Black Peak, and Bandarpoonch during the trek and come back absolutely thrilled and refreshed.
+You will get to see Godly peaks like Swargarohini, Black Peak, and Bandarpoonch during Kedarkantha and come back absolutely thrilled and refreshed.
 The best time to do Kedarkantha Trek(for snow) is December to February.
 On this page, you will find all the essential information like - Kedarkantha Trek Temperature, Weather, Route Map, Photos, Videos, and Reviews.
 Don't miss on some thrilling blogs linked at the end.

-This trek is ideal for both beginners and experienced trekkers.
-For novice, it is a great start to enter into the world of trekking.
-It can get a bit rigorous for the first timers.
+Kedarkantha trek is ideal for both beginners and experienced trekkers.
+For the novice, it is a great start to enter into the world of trekking.
+It can get a bit rigorous for the first-timers.
 Therefore, it is recommended to maintain a good physical stamina and read extensively.
-Any experienced trekker would love to go on this trek for the love of its views and trekking.
+Any experienced trekker would love to go on Kedarkantha trek for the love of its views and trekking.

 This trek is apt for the first-timers.
 Those coming for the first time should prepare and read extensively about the trek.
 A basic knowledge of how to use a sleeping bag, toilet tents, sleeping tents, and mountain mannerisms will help.